- To ensure that the child’s welfare is always considered as paramount.

 - The League will treat all suspicions and allegations of abuse and poor practice seriously and will respond swiftly and appropriately.

 - To ensure that all member clubs appoint a Club Welfare Officer.

-- To ensure all member clubs attain F.A.
-Charter Standard status.
+- To encourage all member clubs to attain FA Charter Standard status.

-- To provide a structured network of support to it’s membership if and when required in areas relating to Child Protection issues.
+To provide a structured network of support to its membership if and when required in areasrelating to Safeguarding Children issues.

 League Welfare Officer

 The Shropshire Junior Football League